Skip to main content

 Main island

-Here is the average precipitation of Plaisance, where the airport is located, on the south-east coast of the main island.
+In Plaisance, where the airport is located, on the south-east coast of the main island, 1,600 mm (63 in) of rain fall per year.

 On the main island, at least at sea level, the average maximum temperature is around 29/30 °C (84/86 °F) across the island from December to March, while from June to September it drops to 25/26 °C (77/79 °F) on the southeastern side (see Plaisance), and only to around 26/27 °C (79/81 °F) in the north and west sides, which are more sheltered from the south-east trade winds.